Skip to main content

 After building 50+ products, we see the same patterns repeat:

-Over-engineering from day one — Microservices, Kubernetes, event-driven architecture... for an app with 100 users.
+1. Over-engineering from day one: Microservices, Kubernetes, event-driven architecture... for an app with 100 users.
 Start simple.
 You can always add complexity later.

-Choosing tech based on hype — The best technology is the one your team knows well and that fits the problem.
+2. Choosing tech based on hype: The best technology is the one your team knows well and that fits the problem.
 A boring, well-understood stack beats a shiny, poorly understood one every time.

-Ignoring the migration path — Your MVP will change.
+3. Ignoring the migration path: Your MVP will change.
 Pick tools that let you evolve without a complete rewrite.
 PostgreSQL gives you more exit options than a proprietary NoSQL store.

-Premature optimization — Don't optimize for scale you don't have.
+4. Premature optimization: Don't optimize for scale you don't have.
 But do make decisions that don't prevent you from scaling later.
 There's a difference.

-No separation of concerns — Even in an MVP, keep your business logic separate from your infrastructure.
+5. No separation of concerns: Even in an MVP, keep your business logic separate from your infrastructure.
 When it's time to scale or switch providers, you'll thank yourself.

 The bottom line

-There's no single ideal architecture.
-What matters is understanding the context, avoiding over-engineering, and making decisions aligned with business objectives and the project's real technical needs.
+There is no single ideal architecture.
+What matters is understanding the context, avoiding over-engineering, and making decisions aligned with the next business objective and the real technical constraints.